 Mark Evans: Yeah.
 Yeah.
 So, we do a UK tour, and there are more dates in Germany.
 I don’t think we come this far north.
 I don’t think we come up to Sweden again, unfortunately, or Finland, but yeah, we’re back in Germany, and there are more dates in France and Dutch.
 And then we go back home for Christmas, and we’re doing some dates over there, and then in February, we’re in America.
-In the US, we do Monsters of Rock cruise, the one out of Miami, and then there are more dates after that in the States.
+We do Monsters of Rock cruise in the US, the one out of Miami, and then there are more dates after that in the States.
 I think there are quite a few club dates.
 I think there’s some stuff in New York and the Whisky in LA.

 It sounds that Rose Tattoo is a hard-working band still.
 There are not too many breaks there.